Pogadog/anomalizer-grafana-plugin/README.md

 This project is not standalone; it requires the Anomalizer server, which can be boostrapped through its Github project [here](https://github.com/pogadog/anomalizer), or accessed in a production environment [here](https://anomalizer.app) on the web.

-This plugin connects to the instance via url eg. `https://engine.anomalizer.app`, `http://localhost:8056`.
+This plugin connects to the instance via the [Anomalizer Grafana Datasource](https://github.com/pogadog/anomalizer-grafana-datasource) using instance URLs like `https://engine.anomalizer.app`, `http://localhost:8056`, etc.

 # Getting Started (Alpha Release)